 Linfield collected its third win of the season, finishing the campaign with a mark of 3-19 overall and 3-15 in NWC play.
-Katelyn Henson (Soph., Camas, Wash.) added nine points for the Wildcats, who turned in a solid 44.1 shooting percentage from the field.
+Katelyn Henson (Jr., Camas, Wash.) added nine points for the Wildcats, who turned in a solid 44.1 shooting percentage from the field.

 Willamette (2-23, 2-14 NWC) was led by Katie Kalugin (12) and Julia Brand (10) in the scoring department.
 Jojo DeLong grabbed a team-high seven rebounds.
 Willamette shot just 27.8 percent from the floor on the game, and the Bearcats were outrebounded by the Wildcats 44-34.

-A nice pass from Jessica McMillan (Fr., McMinnville, Ore.) to Henson led to a layup to get the ‘Cats on the board within the first two minutes of play.
+A nice pass from Jessica McMillan (Soph., McMinnville, Ore.) to Henson led to a layup to get the ‘Cats on the board within the first two minutes of play.
 Brand fought her way inside and got to the rim to score the Bearcats’ first points of the game and make the score 4-2 early on.

 The teams struggled offensively early, making just three of their first 13 shots combined over the first four minutes.
 Barton pushed the ‘Cats into double digits on the scoreboard with a shot from downtown, as Linfield went ahead 11-6.

 A layup from DeLong interrupted a 6-0 Wildcat run, but Linfield responded as Tegan Grunwald fed the ball inside to Tyra Barawis who converted the bucket.
 Catie Mets (Soph., Olympia, Wash.) drilled a wide-open three that opened up Linfield’s first double-digit lead of the game.